 Sphincter rapid portage note.
 The land on both sides of the river at this point is private.
 Scouting and portage is easy, river left, but this is on private land.
 When you scout or portage, stick to the edge of the river as much as possible and DO NOT go wandering around the private hut site that adjoins Sphincter Rapid.
 Move through guietly and efficiently and avoid making a scene.

-From there it’s good solid Gr2 rapids for the rest of the day.
+From there it’s easy Gr2 rapids for the rest of the day.
 Nothing scary, but plenty of them to keep you interested.
 We drank from the river, and survived.
 I think it’s pretty safe.

 Remember, it is private land until you reach the Mangatainoka campsite/hotsprings, so plan to paddle the 20km or so and camp there… you won’t be disappointed.
-Look for the sandy beach on river-right, and pull out.
+Look for the sandy beach on river-right after a slightly harder rapid, and pull out.
 A well established camping area, complete with steel bbq, picnic tables and glow-worms, is right next to the hotpool… we could chill there for a week, easy.

 After a few more km you’re back into semi-native tree-lined valley, although not quite as picturesque as day-1.

-We took out at a nice spot right next to McVicar Rd (BJ38 136 565).
+We continued down and took out at a nice spot right next to McVicar Rd (BJ38 136 565).
 Look for a huge log on river-left just before a big horseshoe bend to the right.
-Scramble up past some blackberries, to a good packup spot, then up to the road.
+Scramble up past some blackberries, to a good pack-up spot, then up to the road.
+The road to this take-out is currently closed so check it on foot before you use it.

 Getting home